fjogeleit/tracee-polr-adapter/README.md

 ```

 ### Tracee

+Currently the adapter requires the `(full-)dev` version of `tracee` is required to have the Pod information into tracee events.

 It is possible to also install __tracee__ with this Helm Chart with `--set tracee.enabled=true`.
 In this case the adapter will be preconfigured as tracee webhook.